skiadas/WebAppsCourse/notes/object_properties.md

 set
   ~ A function `f(v)` used to "set" the value of the property to the value v.
 A value of `undefined` will mean there is no setter.

-Here is an example of this:
+Here is an example of this.
+Every time you try to access the value you get an ever increasing number back

 ```javascript
 var o = {};